rohit-sinha-76/LocalConnect/README.md

 This project was built as part of my full-stack development learning.
 I wanted to build a real-world system with proper backend logic, clean architecture, and a usable frontend.
 The focus was on getting the details right — booking validation, role-based access, and data consistency — rather than adding unnecessary features.

-You can reach me at [your email] or view my other projects on [your GitHub profile].